 VANDENBERG AIR FORCE BASE, Calif. --

-"By closing specific areas of the beaches, managing predators and restoring plover habitat to compensate for the effects of recreational beach use during the breeding season," said Samantha Kaisersatt, 30th Civil Engineer Squadron biological scientist.
+"By closing specific areas of the beach, we are mitigating some of the adverse effects of recreational beach use during the breeding season," said Samantha Kaisersatt, 30th Civil Engineer Squadron biological scientist.
 "We also manage predators and restore plover habitat in an effort to recover the snowy plover."

-During this time, dogs, horses and kites are prohibited, and personnel are barred from entering closed sections of the beaches.
+During this time, dogs, horses and kites are prohibited, and personnel are barred from entering the closed sections of the beaches.